zhangyafeikimi/gbdt/README.md

 1, print extra information

 ####max_level
-Max level of a decision tree.
+Max level of all decision trees.

 ####max_leaf_number
-Max leaf node of a decision tree.
+Max number of leaf node in all decision trees.

 ####max_x_values_number
-Max unique feature values used when a tree node is being split.
+Max unique values of one feature used when a tree node is being split by this feature.

 ####leaf_threshold
 It should be in [0.0, 1.0].

 It is not used in gbdt, used only in decision tree.

 ####gbdt_tree_number
 Number of trees.